How to Set Up Google Analytics 4 (GA4) in 2024Step-by-Step Guide to Switching From Universal Analytics to Google Analytics 4

 Step 2.
 Enter Your Property Name and Details

-Next, Google Analytics will ask for your “Property name”.
-You can just use the name of your website for this.
+Next, Google Analytics will ask for your “Property name.”
+You can use your website’s name for this.

 The “Reporting time zone” and “Currency” should default to your local time zone and currency.
 You can change these if you want to.
 Just click “Next” when you’re done.